apollo

 How to manage the interaction:

-Taking Ibronza 140Mg Capsule 30'S with Urokinase together can result in an interaction, but it can be taken if a doctor has advised it.
+Taking Ibronza 140Mg Capsule with Phenylbutazone together can result in an interaction, but it can be taken if a doctor has advised it.
 However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
 Do not stop using any medications without a doctor's advice.

 Severe